-the Authority;
+the Authority; and

-the National Electricity Transmission System Operator (NETS) (as appointed by the NETSO Member on the Panel); and
+the National Electricity Transmission System Operator (NETS) (as appointed by the NETSO Member on the Panel).

-MRASCo (as appointed by the MRASCo Chief Executive Officer).

 Such attendees as listed in paragraph 5.3.1 shall be entitled to attend and speak at any meeting of the Committee, and to receive notice of any such meeting, but such attendee shall have no vote and shall not be a Member.